andrewjahn/AndysBrainBook/docs/MRtrix/MRtrix_Course/MRtrix_02_DataDownload.rst

 .. figure:: 02_Download_BTC.png

-When the download has finished, unzip the folder, and then rename it to BTC_preop:
+When the download has finished, unzip the folder, open a Terminal, and then rename it to BTC_preop:

 ::

-  mv ds001226-000001 BTC_preop
+  mv ~/Downloads/ds001226-000001 ~/Desktop/BTC_preop

+This assumes that the dataset was put in the "Downloads" directory.
+The command will place the renamed directory on your Desktop.

 .. note::